Carnelian Properties, Facts and Photos

 In the book of Exodus in the Old Testament red carnelian is believed (in one interpretation) to have been the first stone in the first row of the high priest breastplate.
 This religious garment was worn by Aaron the first Jewish High Priest.

 The carnelian in the photo at the top of our article is courtesy of Steve (Singingstone48 - Flickr).
-The image is clickable and redirects to the original non-compressed photo.
+The tumbled stones are from our collection.
+Both images are clickable.